leandrosilva/cameron/README.markdown

     git clone https://leandrosilva@github.com/leandrosilva/cameron.git

-* It also requires to clone [Misultin](https://github.com/ostinelli/misultin) as $CAMERON/deps/misultin-0.6.2 or create an equivalent symbolic link _-- as I did_.

 #### Configuration

 Available workflows are registered in a file under **priv/processes**, based on environment and extension **.config**.